fengrenyan/s5FRes/Readme.txt

 Introduction:
-This prototype, which is used to compute the result R of forgetting some set V of atoms from a give CTL formula F (in the "Filename" below), is implemented in Prolog.
+This prototype, which is used to compute the result R of forgetting some set V of atoms from a give S5 formula F (in the "Filename" below), is implemented in Prolog.

  How to run this prototype?